aminomancer/uc.css.js/README.md

 #### [Undo Recently Closed Tabs in Tab Context Menu](/JS/recentlyClosedTabsContextMenu.uc.js):

 Adds new menus for restoring recently closed tabs/windows to the tab context menu.
-Also adds a context menu for right-clicking recently closed tab/window items in the history menu.<details><summary>💬 <i><b>More details...</b></i></summary>
+Also adds a context menu for right-clicking recently closed tab/window items in the history menu.<details><summary>💬 **_More details..._**</summary>

 Adds new menus to the context menu that appears when you right-click a tab (in the tab bar or in the Tree Style Tab sidebar): one lists recently closed tabs so you can restore them, and another lists recently closed windows.
 These are basically the same functions that exist in the history toolbar button's popup, but I think the tab context menu is a more convenient location for them.